We Sustain Our Organization by Effectively Managing Our Financial Position.

 - Fund nonprofits so that they have the capacity to engage in sound financial management.

 - Promote ongoing conversations about financial strengths and challenges, and help nonprofits identify gaps and find resources to strengthen their financial health, with the goal of helping nonprofits increase their impact.

-- Engage in holistic financial health reviews that take into consideration and value the context of the community served and their goals, the deep impact of chronic underfunding and historic disinvestment, especially for organizations and communities representing BIPOC, on financial health of organizations, and the credit due to organizations who design models of community engagement and levels of local control to more flexibly meet significant and emerging demands but may appear less traditionally financially sound.
+- Engage in holistic financial health reviews that take into consideration and value the unique context of the work and the community served, the deep impact of chronic underfunding and historic disinvestment, especially for organizations and communities representing BIPOC, on financial health of organizations, and the credit due to organizations who design models of community engagement and levels of local control to more flexibly meet significant and emerging demands but may appear less traditionally financially sound.

 Despite similarities identified in discussion sessions, key differences of opinion among nonprofits and funders indicate that their overall views of nonprofit health differ in fundamental ways.
 For example, nonprofit leaders discussed the importance of sustainability, which they defined broadly as a mix of financial acumen and organizational flexibility; whereas corporate funders focused more on technical aspects of financial strength such as risk management, cash flow, reserves, and expense ratios, although at least one funder indicated that financial practices depended to some degree on a nonprofit’s size and time in business; and institutional funders were more interested in issues such as the nonprofit’s mission clarity, responsiveness to the community, and the fit between the nonprofit’s goals and the institution’s giving priorities, also discussing the importance of funding some riskier nonprofits that offered innovative approaches to solving specific problems.